ferrous-systems/embedded-trainings-2020/README.md

 ### `nrf-recover`

-> NOTE(japaric) this may not be necessary in the future -- the probe-rs library may do this on its own

 Some nRF52840 devices, specially older revisions, may have parts of their Flash memory locked.
 To unlock the memory use the `nrf-recover` tool.

 This is only relevant to the nRF52840 Development Kit.
 First connect the nRF52840 DK to your PC using micro-USB J2 (as done before) then run the following commands: